pinecoders/pinecoders.github.io/faq_and_code/README.md

 You'll need to define your start and stop conditions and use logic to remember states and the level you want to plot.

 Note the `plot()` call using a combination of plotting `na` and the `style = plot.style_linebr` parameter to avoid plotting a continuous line, which would produce inelegant joins between different levels.

+Also note how `plotchar()` is used to plot debugging information revealing the states of the base conditions we use in our logic.
+These plots are not necessary in the final product, but they are very useful when you are writing your code, to ensure that your code is doing what you expect.
 ```
 //@version=4
 study("Plot line from start to end condition", overlay=true)